Magisk-Modules-Alt-Repo/microg_installer/README.md

 This is a Magisk module - originally based on Hieu Van's microG Installer - that installs microG GmsCore, GsfProxy and Companion (or Play Store if you want so) to `/system/priv-app`.

+Currently, GmsCore 0.3.2 (including Companion, previously known as FakeStore) and earlier are supported.
+GsfProxy 0.1.0 and MapsV1 0.1.0 are bundled in the module.

+**Note**: Install this module before installing any GMS-dependent apps, as well as do not disable it after installing such apps, unless you know what you're doing.

 There are two copies of this online: The [Magisk alt module repo](https://github.com/Magisk-Modules-Alt-Repo/microG_Installer) and the [personal](https://github.com/nift4/microg_installer) one.
 The personal one contains the latest development version and is used for pull requests and issues and the Magisk alt repo one is the stable code only.

-## Why you may want to use it

-In short: this is the cleanest option to install microG and just be done with it.

-UnifiedNlp, which is bundled with GmsCore, if installed as an user app doesn't work on Android 7 and newer without [an additional patch](https://github.com/microg/android_packages_apps_UnifiedNlp/blob/master/patches/android_frameworks_base-N.patch).
-An another solution to the above problem is to install the app as a privileged system app.
-However, this way is not perfect, due to those kind of apps being wiped after an OTA update.
-Therefore, I'm creating this module to help simplify the installation of microG with working network-based location.
-Aditionally, this module forces UnifiedNlp support even when no NLP provider is configured in your ROM.

-Currently, GmsCore 0.3.2 (including Companion, previously known as FakeStore), GsfProxy 0.1.0 and MapsV1 0.1.0 are bundled in the module.

-**Note**: Install this module before installing any GMS-dependent apps, as well as do not disable it after installing such apps, unless you know what you're doing.

 ## Installation
 **Again, if you have Google services currently installed, DO NOT INSTALL THIS MODULE.**
 - Choose an solution for [Signature spoofing](https://github.com/microg/android_packages_apps_GmsCore/wiki/Signature-Spoofing) (Note: If your ROM does not support signature spoofing, I recommened [whew-inc's FakeGApps fork](https://github.com/whew-inc/FakeGApps/releases))
+- Install microG 0.3.2 and Companion (or real Play Store) as normal user app
-- Install the module
+- Install the module to convert them to system apps with all bells and whistles (like Maps V1, GsfProxy, etc)

 ## How do I get the real Play Store?

 First, if you experience an bootloop, use [Magisk Safe Mode](https://topjohnwu.github.io/Magisk/faq.html#q-i-installed-a-module-and-it-bootlooped-my-device-help) to disable the module and use an older Play Store APK, then post a bug report.
 This module needs to be updated for new Play Store versions every while.
 If it boots, but Play Store is broken, it's probably a microG issue.
 Feel free to report issues in the bugtracker here though.

 Get an Play Store APK (I suggest unpatched Play Store from APKMirror) - please note that the file has to be a non-bundle APK, which means APKM files are not supported.
-Then put it into `/data/adb/` named `Phonesky.apk`(`/data/adb/Phonesky.apk`).
-You need to do that only once.
+Then, just install it before flashing the module!
 If you now install, update or reflash microG Installer Revived there will be an message "Installing real Play Store".
 This indicates it worked.
 Now grant all permissions.
 You can now install updates for the Play Store like for every app.

+Note: previously, this module told you to put it into `/data/adb/Phonesky.apk`.
+This is no longer needed and the module will ignore that file.

 ## Can I update to new versions without waiting for module updates?

-**Yes**, just download the new APK (in the normal variant, not -hw or -lh) from microG GitHub, download page or microG F-Droid repo (all those use the exact same APK files!) and install it as you always would.
+**Yes**, just download the new APK (in the normal variant, not -hw or -lh) from microG GitHub, download page or microG F-Droid repo (all those use the exact same APK files!) and install it as you always would **without reflashing the module**.
 If you use Companion, update it this way too.
 Please note that some F-Droid clients report signature compatibility issues, which however appears to be a problem with interactions between the microG repo, clients and signature spoofing.
 In this case, download the APKs using a web browser and install them normally.

 ## Common issues

-- Magisk crashes while installation: Ignore it and manually reboot
-- microG Companion / real Play Store keeps crashing: Remove it from Magisk Hide / Denylist / disable KSU Unmount modules from its app profile
 - black screen / bootloop: don't use Magisk Delta's SuList
 - app misbehaves/crashes with missing microg overlay (eg. chromium based browsers): disable KSU Unmount modules from its app profile
-- microG itself keeps crashing: [download](https://github.com/nift4/microg_installer_revived/raw/master/system/priv-app/microG/microG.apk) & install APK as update
-- can't grant background location and SMS permission: [download](https://github.com/nift4/microg_installer_revived/raw/master/system/priv-app/microG/microG.apk) & install APK as update
 - can grant SMS permission but can't grant background location: go to App Info > Permissions > Location > (press "Location access" in the warning dialog), then go back to self test and try to grant background location again - it should now work

 ## Build